bcobo/SIRENA/doc/SIRENAfunctions.rst

         - Calculate the elements of the diagonal of the covariance matrix
         - Calculate the elements out of the diagonal of the covariance matrix
-        - If saturated pulses :math:`\Rightarrow` Covariance matrix is a singular matrix :math:`\Rightarrow` Non invertible
+        - If saturated pulses => Covariance matrix is a singular matrix => Non invertible

-          In order to allow the covariance matrix to be inverted :math:`\Rightarrow` Replacing 0's (0's are due to the saturated values, equal in the pulse and in the model)
+          In order to allow the covariance matrix to be inverted => Replacing 0's (0's are due to the saturated values, equal in the pulse and in the model)

           - Elements of the diagonal: Generating a random double :math:`f_1` between a range *(fMin,fMax)* (-NoiseStd,NoiseStd) to replace 0's with :math:`f_1^2`
           - Elements out of the diagonal: Generating two random doubles :math:`f_1` and :math:`f_2` between a range *(fMin,fMax)* (-NoiseStd,NoiseStd) to replace 0's with :math:`f_1 \cdot f_2`